Flavor-physics benchmarks for tracker-based particle identification at the FCC-ee: Detector concepts and their tracking systems

-Finally, the drift chamber in the \idea concept also allows for a measurement of the number of primary ionisation clusters per travelled distance, \dndx.
+Finally, the drift chamber in the \idea concept also allows for a measurement of the number of primary ionization clusters per traveled distance, \dndx.
 Because the number of clusters follows a Poissonian distribution instead of a Landau distribution, \dndx is preferred over \dedx, which can also be measured with a drift chamber.
-The number clusters is not yet available in the \idea simulation but instead extrapolated based on \garfield simulations~\cite{Cuna:2021sho} while the travelled distance is taken from simulation without modification.
+The number clusters is not yet available in the \idea simulation but instead extrapolated based on \garfield simulations and test-beam studies~\cite{Cuna:2021sho} while the traveled distance is taken from the detector \geant simulation without modification.
 The extrapolated value for the number of clusters in each cell is varied according to a Poissonian.
 The \dndx value per track is obtained by adding the number of clusters in all cells and dividing by the total distance.
 In order to study the impact of different cluster-counting efficiencies later on, each cluster is kept or discarded stochastically with a probability corresponding to the chosen efficiency.

-Figures~\ref{fig:input:cld} and \ref{fig:input:idea} show the dependence of these particle identification quantities on the momentum for proton, kaon, and pion tracks in the two detector concepts.
+Figures~\ref{fig:input:cld} and \ref{fig:input:idea} show the dependence of these particle-identification quantities on the momentum for proton, kaon, and pion tracks in the two detector concepts, assuming perfect time-of-flight resolution.
+Similar figures for nonzero time-of-flight resolution are shown in Appendix~\ref{app:tofs}.
+The particles used to make these displays are also used to train the classifiers later and are generated isotropically in space using a particle gun.
 Because no full tracking algorithm is yet available for the \idea detector, the generated momentum is used for both \idea and \cld studies.
 Given that a momentum resolution well below 1\% in the momentum range $p<100\gevcc$ is achievable even for the much more complex events at the LHC~\cite{LHCB-FIGURE-2024-040}, this choice has negligible impact on the results.